Integrated Circuit Enterprises Dataset using Qichacha and

 development of IC enterprises in the PRD region, enterprises were divided into

-eight categories according to the date of establishment, as shown in Figure 3:
+eight time periods according to the date of establishment, as shown in Figure

 From 1980 to 1984, IC enterprises appeared